tomboone/solanaTxnWebhook/README.md

 # solanaTxnWebhook

-Flask webhook to listen for Solana transactions and save to MongoDB.
+Flask app to listen for Solana transaction enhanced webhooks from Helius and save txn data to MongoDB.